nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 ===

 *Nunchuk (Engineering) Journal is a collection of articles that discuss all things technical in Bitcoin.
-The journal documents our thought processes in the creation of Nunchuk, how things impact the user, and observations about the industry at large.*
+The journal documents our thought processes in the creation of Nunchuk, how things impact the user, and observations about the industry at large.
+You can download the Nunchuk wallet by visiting our website at https://nunchuk.io*